input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

 The small-step semantics of the **Peras** protocol define the evolution of the global state of the system modelling *honest* and *adversarial* parties.
-The number of parties is fixed during the execution of the protocol.
-In addition the model is parameterized by the lotteries (for slot leadership and voting committee membership) as well as the type of the block tree.
+The model is parameterized by the lotteries (for slot leadership and voting committee membership) as well as the type of the block tree.
 Furthermore adversarial parties share adversarial state, which is generic state.